skolchin/img_utils22/README.md

 This package contains various image processing functions I wrote on multiple projects.
 I developed it mostly for personal use, but I welcome free usage by anyone.

+Some parts of the code were obtained from public sources, references kept in files.

+## Intro

 All the functions are built on top of wonderful [OpenCV](https://docs.opencv.org/) package and therefore use the same data structures and conventions.